 Thousands of patients travel to Morgantown each year to obtain the specialized and extended medical care offered at WVU Medicine’s Morgantown Campus.
-In fact in 2016, the Family House provided lodging for 1,650 families from the United States and beyond, and since opening in 1999, has housed more than 16,000 families.
+In fact in 2020, the Family House provided lodging for 1,781 families from the United States and beyond.
+Since opening in 1999, the Rosenbaum Family House has provided lodging for more than 22,000 families.

 We believe that healing involves not only great medical care but also the love and support of family and loved ones.
 Rosenbaum Family House provides a place for adult patients and their families or caregivers to stay while receiving medical care at WVU Medicine.
 Our founding donor Hilda Rosenbaum’s vision for the house was to create a “home away from home” for families facing a medical crisis.

-Family House offers programs designed to provide support to families facing a medical crisis.
+Family House offers programs designed to provide support to WVU Medicine outpatients and patient families.
 For many families facing a medical crisis, this is as important as having an affordable place to stay.
-Programs provided include laundry facilities, a day room, other services and meals.
-Our staff and volunteers provide dinner for our guests Monday – Friday and in 2015, we served more than 9,800 meals to families in need.
+Programs provided include fully-equipped kitchen spaces, laundry facilities, step-in showers, wi-fi, computers, parking, on-campus transportation, meals, and other services.
+When available, our staff and volunteers provide dinner for our guests.
+In 2021, more than 5,500 meals were served to families in need.

 We’re proud to be there for families, helping them in their time of need.

-Since our facility opened its doors in 1999, more than 15,000 families have stayed with us.
+Since our facility opened its doors in 1999, more than 22,252 families, from 49 states and 14 countries, have stayed with us.

 Meals, support groups, and other activities make Rosenbaum Family House feel like a home away from home.
 The facility and its mission reflect the power of love, the strength of the human spirit, and the belief in family.
 The generosity and support of individuals, businesses, and numerous volunteer and community organizations is what makes it all possible.